soderlind/wp-loupe/readme.txt

 2. **Post-Installation**
    * Visit Settings > WP Loupe to configure
-   * Click 'Reindex' to build the initial search index
+   * Click 'Reindex' to build the initial search index (runs in batches to avoid timeouts)

 3. **Updates**
    * Plugin updates are handled automatically via GitHub.
 No need to manually download and install updates.